Le Commandant Charcot

-Le Commandant Charcot is an icebreaking cruise ship operated by the French shipping company Compagnie du Ponant.
+Le Commandant Charcot (/fr/) is an icebreaking cruise ship operated by the French shipping company Compagnie du Ponant.
 Named after the French polar scientist Jean-Baptiste Charcot, the vessel was built at Vard Tulcea shipyard in Romania, from where she was moved to Søviknes for final outfitting and delivery in 2021.

 Description

 Le Commandant Charcot is a Polar Class 2 rated icebreaking vessel capable of reaching remote polar destinations such as the Geographic North Pole.
 She features a hybrid power plant powered by liquefied natural gas (LNG) and 5 MWh electric batteries, capable of briefly driving the ship without engines running.